morganmccol/vueconf-us-2019/Day 2/02 9 Performance Secrets Revealed/README.md

 - Non-reactive data
   - several ways to do this
     - objectFreeze is one way, but can't change it later
-    - if can't use it then use
+    - if can't use it then use `object.defineProperty`
-      - object.defineProperty

       ```javascript
       object.defineProperty(itemData, 'data', {
         configurable: false,
         value: item
       })
       ```

     - 7x faster
 - Virtual scrolling
   - vue-tools-scroller
   - `<recycle-scroller>`
     - only render visible items
     - can use regular components and not just function
-- github.com/Akryum/vue-9-per-secrets